 The level in the fair value hierarchy within which the fair value is categorized shall be determined on the basis of the lowest level input that is significant to the fair value measurement in its entirety.
 The Company's financial instruments are classified as Level 2 in the fair value hierarchy.
-During the year ended December 31, 2023 and 2022, no financial assets and liabilities were transferred between the levels of the fair value hierarchy.
+During the years ended December 31, 2024 and December 31, 2023, no financial assets and liabilities were transferred between the levels of the fair value hierarchy.

-As at December 31, 2023, the Company has no financial instruments measured at fair value (2022 - nil).
+As at December 31, 2024, the Company has no financial instruments measured at fair value (2023 - nil).